neeraj-sharma-cali/psm.promo/README.md

 * **images.repo.js** : The database related code.
 Queries etc. NOT DONE.
 * **images.repo.mock.js** : A mock DB implementation with image data.

- **NOTE to Reviewer:** I chose node.js and reactive functional programming model with a REST architecture.
-I also like and am well versed with other programming paradigms and can be highly effective with them.
+ **NOTE to Reviewer:** I chose node.js and reactive functional programming model with REST architecture.
+I love different technologies and am well versed with other programming paradigms and can be highly effective with them.

 ## Extensibility and Code Maintainability
 Adding more functionality to this code is quite easy.
 You can